vimlet/eon/eon-docs/release/tutorial/entries/[3]Data Management.md

 The other HTTP operations are regulated by the same method.
 It's time to find out the other endpoint capabilities.

 ### Web Sockets based
 This endpoint type is based on the Web Sockets API.
-Sending and receiving data using sockets is very easy, first we have to define what we are going to handle the messages received through the socket:
+Sending and receiving data using sockets is very easy.
+First, we have to define what we are going to handle the messages received through the socket:

 ```[javascript]
 var socketEndpoint = new eon.endpoint("WebSockets", "https://remote/source");